wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-social-crm-with-django-and-the-vonage-messages-api.md

 outdated: false
 replacement_url: ""
 ---
-# Building a Social CRM with Django and Vonage Messages API

 In this article, you will learn how to build the core feature of a social CRM using Django and Vonage Messages API.
 Our social CRM will help sales agents and the customer support team communicate with potential customers directly on Facebook in real-time.
 Let's call it Sales Fox.

 ## Pre-requisites